 Recipes that include Ramps.
 One is easiest, three is harder.

-People have spotted Ramps using the Specialty Produce app for iPhone and Android.
+People have shared Ramps using the Specialty Produce app for iPhone and Android.